top of page

 • Don't listen to your body because it will lead you to sin

-• Don't speak if you are a woman; your opinion is irrelevant to a man's decision
+• Don't speak; a woman's opinion is irrelevant to a man's decision

 • Your body is not your own; you have no authority over it, it's God's